Financial Support for the Transportation Sector by the US Federal Government during the Novel Coronavirus Pandemic

 |Date / Time||Thu, Jun 03,2021 10：00～12：00|

-|Event Number||The 142th|
+|Event Number||The 142nd|

-|Theme||Financial Support for the Transportation Sector by the US Federal Government Since the Coronavirus Pandemic|
+|Theme||Financial Support for the Transportation Sector by the US Federal Government during the Novel Coronavirus Pandemic|

 Senior Research Fellow, Japan International Transport and Tourism Institute, USA (JITTI USA)

 Professor, National Graduate Institute for Policy Studies（GRIPS）

 - Q&A session -

 President for Research, Japan Transport and Tourism Research Institute (JTTRI)